Texas elementary school shooting: What do we know so far? - NewsBreak

 A high school dropout, Ramos had no known criminal record or history of mental health problems, Abbott said.

-In the half-hour before the school killings, Ramos used Facebook to say that he was going to shoot his grandmother, then that he had done so, and then that he was going to shoot up an unspecified elementary school, officials said.
+In the half-hour before the school killings, Ramos used Facebook to say that he was going to shoot his grandmother, then that he had done so, and then that he was going to shoot up an elementary school, without specifying which one, officials said.

 Facebook said Ramos' posts were private messages that came to light after the killings.